-Stopping can improve your health, but for many people, quitting is a huge challenge.
-There are many methods and products for quitting smoking.
-One that gets a fair amount of attention is hypnosis.
+For many people, quitting is a huge challenge.
+One quitting method that gets a fair amount of attention is hypnosis.

-Read on to learn more about hypnosis for quitting smoking, how to find a qualified practitioner, and other tips for quitting.
+Read on to learn more about hypnosis for quitting smoking, resources for qualified practitioners, and other tips for quitting.

 Hypnosis has long been used as a form of entertainment.
 In that context, it looks like a form of mind control.
 The hypnotist holds power over the subject and pushes them to do silly things.
 But that’s all for show.